 We specify that under $\mathbb{\tilde{P}}$ the process $(D_t)$ follows the stochastic differential equation

-where $\overline{D}, \eta, \bar{\sigma}_d > 0$.
-With this definition $(D_t)$ is a Jacobi diffusion process; it has a linear, mean-reverting drift component and degenerates on the boundary.
-Moreover, subject to $\overline{D}\in(0,\xi_{\max})$ and $\min(\overline{D},\xi_{\max}-\overline{D})\geq \xi_{\max}\bar{\sigma}_d$, the process remains within the interval $(0,\xi_{\max})$; its stationary distribution is a beta distribution and its mean is given by $\bar{D}$ (cf. \cite{jForman2008}).
+where $\overline{D}, \eta, \bar{\sigma}_D > 0$.
+With this definition $(D_t)$ is a Jacobi diffusion process; it has a linear, mean-reverting, drift component and degenerates on the boundary.
+Moreover, subject to $\overline{D}\in(0,\xi_{\max})$ and $\min(\overline{D},\xi_{\max}-\overline{D})\geq \xi_{\max}\bar{\sigma}_D$, the process remains within the interval $(0,\xi_{\max})$; its stationary distribution is a beta distribution, and its mean is given by $\bar{D}$ (cf.\ \cite{jForman2008}).

-\subsubsection{Choice of Parameters}
+\subsubsection{Choice of parameters}

-Tables \ref{tab:ex_bid_ems_stacks}, \ref{tab:ex_demand}, \ref{tab:ex_market} summarise the parameter values used for the numerical study that follows.
-We note that they do not correspond to a particular example of an electricity market.
-But they can be considered representative of a medium sized market whose fuel mix predominantly consists of coal and gas generators.
+Tables \ref{tab:ex_bid_ems_stacks}, \ref{tab:ex_demand}, and \ref{tab:ex_market} summarize the parameter values used for the numerical study that follows.
+We note that they do not correspond to a particular example of an electricity market, but they can be considered representative of a medium-sized market whose fuel mix predominantly consists of coal and gas generators.

 Table \ref{tab:ex_bid_ems_stacks} specifies the parameters for the bid and the emissions stack.
-Using \eqref{eq:cumulative_emissions_process} now with $A_t=0$ and $D_t = \xi_{\max}$, for $0\leq t \leq T$, and with the assumption that there are $24\times 365$ production hours in the year, we find that $E_{\max}=1.6519\times 10^8$.
+Using \eqref{eq:cumulative_emissions_process} now with $A_t=0$ and $D_t = \xi_{\max}$ for $0\leq t \leq T$, and with the assumption that there are $24\times 365$ production hours in the year, we find that $E_{\max}=1.6519\times 10^8$.